karlseguin/the-little-mongodb-book/en/mongodb.markdown

 # Getting Started #
 Most of this book will focus on core MongoDB functionality.
 We'll therefore rely on the MongoDB shell.
 While the shell is useful to learn as well as being a useful administrative tool, your code will use a MongoDB driver.

 This does bring up the first thing you should know about MongoDB: its drivers.
 MongoDB has a [number of official drivers](http://www.mongodb.org/display/DOCS/Drivers) for various languages.
 These drivers can be thought of as the various database drivers you are probably already familiar with.
 On top of these drivers, the development community has built more language/framework-specific libraries.
 For example, [NoRM](https://github.com/atheken/NoRM) is a C# library which implements LINQ, and [MongoMapper](https://github.com/jnunemaker/mongomapper) is a Ruby library which is ActiveRecord-friendly.
 Whether you choose to program directly against the core MongoDB drivers or some higher-level library is up to you.
-I point this out only because many people new to MongoDB are confused as to why there are both official drivers and community libraries - the former generally focuses on core communication/connectivity with MongoDB and the latter with more language and framework specific implementations.
+I point this out only because many people new to MongoDB are confused as to why there are both official drivers and community libraries - the former generally focuses on core communication/connectivity with MongoDB and the latter with more language and framework-specific implementations.

-As you read through this, I encourage you to play with MongoDB to replicate what I demonstrate as well as to explore questions that might come up on your own.
+As you read through this, I encourage you to play with MongoDB to replicate what I demonstrate as well as to explore questions that you might come up with on your own.
 It's easy to get up and running with MongoDB, so let's take a few minutes now to set things up.

 1. Head over to the [official download page](http://www.mongodb.org/downloads) and grab the binaries from the first row (the recommended stable version) for your operating system of choice.
 For development purposes, you can pick either 32-bit or 64-bit.